Non-price competition: Advertising and promotion

 Advertising mediums can be designed specifically to meet with the expectations of consumers as well as the size of the market.
 Firms aim on reaching as high targets as possible by making use of the network effects of advertising.

 Promotional means depend on a number of factors such as the nicheness of the market, and allocated promotional budgets.

 Examples

 There are many ways of how firms can engage in non-price competition to increase their market share and retain their customer base.
 Examples are such like loyalty programs, subsidized delivery, unique selling points, brand recognition, ethical and/or charitable concerns, after-sales service, positive feedback reviews, marketing campaigns and many more.
 The few of the more important and common examples of non-price competition are as follows.

 Loyalty programs

 Most firms offer out loyalty cards in order to capture market attention and retain customers.
 Loyalty cards are a form of differentiation where customers are given incentives to purchase from that specific firm.

 Subsidized delivery

-Big firms such as Amazon has been successful in offering AmazonPrime delivery in order to provide free delivery for their customers, with a paid subscription.
-This would give customers an incentive to purchase more because of the waived delivery fee.
-This works especially well for customers who are regular online shoppers.
-Supermarkets such as Tesco and Costco are offering delivery services worldwide as well, to cater for their international customer bases.
+Firms such as Amazon offer free delivery for customers through membership programs, such as Amazon Prime, using delivery convenience as a non-price competitive feature.